Damen Wheeler

-Damen Keoki Wheeler (born September 3, 1977) is an American former professional football cornerback who played for the Jacksonville Jaguars of the National Football League (NFL), the New York/New Jersey Hitmen of the XFL, and the Los Angeles Avengers of the Arena Football League (AFL).
+Damen Keoki Wheeler (born September 3, 1977) is an American former professional football player who was a cornerback for the Jacksonville Jaguars of the National Football League (NFL), the New York/New Jersey Hitmen of the XFL, and the Los Angeles Avengers of the Arena Football League (AFL).
 He played college football for the Colorado Buffaloes.
 He was also a member of the San Diego Chargers, Detroit Lions, and St. Louis Rams but did not appear in any games for any of those teams.

 Early life

-Damen Keoki Wheeler was born on September 3, 1977 in Sacramento, California.
+Damen Keoki Wheeler was born on September 3, 1977, in Sacramento, California.
 He lettered in football, basketball, and track at Valley High School in Sacramento.
 He rushed 193 times for 2,284 yards and 33 touchdowns his senior year in 1995, garnering all-state and USA Today honorable mention All-USA recognition.

 College career

 Wheeler played college football for the Colorado Buffaloes from 1996 to 1999 and was a four-year letterman.
 He started two games his freshman year in 1996, recording two interceptions and six pass breakups on the season.
 He started all of the team's games in 1997, accumulating 30 tackles, one interception and eight pass breakups while also returning seven punts for 91 yards.
 Wheeler played in 11 games, starting seven, in 1998 and led the team in defensive snaps played, totaling 45 tackles, one interception, and 17 pass breakups.
 He recorded 50 tackles, four interceptions, and eight pass breakups his senior season in 1999, and was named second-team All-Big 12 by the coaches.
 Wheeler set the school record for career pass breakups with 39.
 He majored in ethnic studies at Colorado.